scallopy/heituk/README.md

     source env/bin/activate
     ```

     Just then you can clone the project from GitHub.
-So, `cd` into the venv and
-    run:
+So run:

     ```bash
     git clone https://git@github.com:scallopy/GR.git
     ```

-    Now, add the needed Djano dependencies:
+    Now, `cd` into the GR/ and add the needed Djano dependencies:

     ```bash
     pip install django djangorestframework django-cors-headers